zlociu/CUDA-Lichtenberg/README.md

 <img src="./lichtenberg.svg" width="100%"/>

 ## Overview 👁️
 Remake of my student project for Database Lab course.
 Goal was to create some simple database with one or two tables, and fill these tables with some interesting data.
 My idea was to create Lichtenberg figures and store them in database, along with some informations about image size and colors.
-But in this version, I do not contains database features part.
+But in this version, I do not contain database features part.

 ### Lichtenberg figures
 [__Lichtenberg figures__](http://www.capturedlightning.com/frames/lichtenbergs.html) are branching, tree-like patterns, created by the passage of high voltage electrical discharges along the surface, or inside, electrically insulating materials (dielectrics).
 Discovered by Georg Christoph Lichtenberg in 18th century.